ideonate/cdsdashboards/docs/chapters/userguide/working.rst

 This section explains how your Dashboard operates, and can be shared with other users.

-It presumes you have already created a Dashboard following either:
+It presumes you have already created a Dashboard following one of:

 - :ref:`voila`
 - :ref:`streamlit`
+- :ref:`plotlydash`

 Running and Rebuilding Dashboards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~